 Our most prominent community initiatives include the Sustainable Futures program, which promotes increased learning for underrepresented students by enhancing learning environments, accelerating student success and opening career pathways.
 We are taking action on specific social and environmental imperatives that create shared value, result in sustained customer and employee loyalty, and improve the communities where we have business operations.
 These actions include increasing the representation of women and racially and ethnically diverse people in the fields of science, technology, engineering and math, addressing nutrition and food waste reductions.
 Our supplier diversity program embraces suppliers whose ownership is diverse, including racially and ethnically diverse people, women, veterans, LGBTQ individuals or people with disabilities.

 Due diligence processes: We track employee and community engagement data including the hours and number of volunteers who participate in community or sustainability initiatives.
 We use a 7-step strategic sourcing process that includes a Supplier Diversity Matrix, which enables us to avoid using price as the primary driver for supplier selection.

-Policy outcomes / Key Performance Indicators: Implementing the Sustainable Futures program has contributed to increases in global contributions as measured by the number of associates who have participated in community or sustainability initiatives, the total number of hours volunteered and the dollar value of philanthropic giving.
+Policy outcomes / Key Performance Indicators: Implementing the Sustainable Futures program has contributed to our community through associate participation in community sustainability initiatives, and an annual increase in the total number of hours volunteered and the dollar value of philanthropic giving.
 And, our supplier diversity program continues to drive economic growth for diverse-owned businesses.